Optical Sky Brightness and Transparency During the Winter Season at Dome A Antarctica From the Gattini-Allsky Camera

+Usually, inland astronomical sites are affected to some degree by artificial light pollution from populous cities.
+The sky brightness as a function of elevation angle obtained from the Tucson lab sites shows that there is a significant difference in sky brightness between the zenith and 20$^{\circ}$ elevation \citep{McKenna_2008}.
+At Cerro Tololo Inter-American Observatory the $V$-band sky brightness deviates from the model of \citet{Garstang_1991} due to light pollution at elevation angles of $\lesssim$ 10$^{\circ}$ in the direction of La Serena \citep{Krisciunas_etal_2010}.
 Without accounting for stellar contamination, Table \ref{percentages} presents the median sky brightness for different regions at Dome A, Antarctica, during the 2009 winter season, both for the dark time and whole season (the values within parentheses).
 Five concentric circular areas, of increasing radius and centered at the SCP, were inspected.
-The ``modal'' value inside each area gives a reasonable estimation of the sky brightness.
 Though the regions were centered at the SCP instead of the zenith, the approximate 10$^{\circ}$ offset has been ignored.
 From Table \ref{region_size}, no significant increase in brightness can be identified as a function of increasing angular radius.
 This indicates that within 30$^{\circ}$ of the SCP there is dark sky that remains roughly constant in brightness.